AdobeDocs/marketo.nl-NL/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-3a.md

 # Sjabloon 3A {#template-3a}

-Klik met de rechtermuisknop op [Sjabloon 3A downloaden](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-3a.html)
+Klik met de rechtermuisknop om [downloadsjabloon 3A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-3a.html)

 ![](assets/image2015-6-12-9-3a2-3a8.png)